Glosa: Demonstratives

 The demonstratives can also be used in the same way as the words in the table above: u-ci mode, u-la mode (thus; in this way, in that way), u-ci ka, u-la ka (for this cause, for that cause), u-ci te (with this intention), etc.

 For “this time”, there's also nu (now), and for “that much/that many”, you can say tanto; for “that kind” talo.

 To change a statement into an interrogative, qe is placed at the beginning of the sentence.

 Prepositions

-The prepositions of Glosa are here presented with their English translations, and with English example words containing cognates or the same roots in parenthesis, with the corresponding part italicized.
+The prepositions of Glosa are here presented with their English translations, and with English example words containing cognates or the same roots in parentheses, with the corresponding part italicized.